 A. There are two groups of people that have the right to rent in the UK; those with unlimited right to rent and those with a time-limited right to rent.
 Here’s the difference:

-- Unlimited right to rent: This group includes British citizens, EEA (European Economic Area) nationals or Swiss nationals.
+- Unlimited Right to Rent: This group includes British citizens, EEA (European Economic Area) nationals or Swiss nationals.
 It also refers to people who have the right of abode in the UK and those that have been granted indefinite leave to remain, or have no time limit on their stay in the UK.

-- Time-limited right to rent: Anyone who falls outside the above categories will have a time-limited right to rent (so long as they also have valid leave to enter or remain in the UK for a limited period of time.)
-Time-limited right to renters also include people that are permitted to enter or remain in the UK as a result of Acts of Parliament, European Union Treaties and Immigration Regulation.
+- Time-limited Right to Rent: Anyone who falls outside the above categories will have a time-limited right to rent (so long as they also have valid leave to enter or remain in the UK for a limited period of time.
+Time-limited right to renters also include people that are permitted to enter or remain in the UK as a result of Acts of Parliament, European Union Treaties and Immigration Regulation

 A. In short, anyone seeking residential accommodation who requires permission to be in the UK – but does not have it.
-If you find the potential tenant does not have the right to rent, you must not offer them accommodation.
+If you find the potential tenant does not have the Right to Rent, you must not offer them accommodation.

-Q. How do I make a check?
+Q. How do I make a Right to Rent check?

-A. By walking through the following steps:
+A. By walking through the following Right to Rent checklist: